-2.3 Area of Continued Analysis: Existing Conditions - Identified Heritage Resources
+Area of Continued Analysis: Existing Conditions - Identified Heritage Resources

-The DRIC study ACA is largely free of significant cultural heritage resources, although the close proximity of old Sandwich town (CLU 3) is an important issue with respect to choosing a crossing location.
+The DRIC study ACA is largely free of significant cultural heritage resources, with the exception of old Sandwich town (CLU 3), which, due to its close proximity, is an important issue with respect to choosing a crossing location.
+The remaining features are considered to be low in significance.

 Within the ACA there are twenty (20) built heritage features and three (3) cultural landscapes.
 Tables 1a and 1b provide a summary of identified heritage features while Figures 4a and 4b show their location.
-Of these, one property (BHF 11) is listed on the City of Windsor's heritage inventory and one monument (BHF 12) was erected by the Historic
+Of these, one property (BHF 11) is listed on the City of Windsor's heritage inventory and one monument (BHF 12) was erected by the Historic Sites and Monuments Board of Canada to commemorate the Capture of Detroit.
+Eight

-Sites and Monuments Board of Canada to commemorate the Capture of Detroit.
-Eight BHFs pre-date 1900 (BHF 1, BHF 10, BHF 11, BHF 14, BHF 17, BHF 18, BHF 19 and BHF 20) and are related to agricultural settlement.
-Eight field identified built heritage features were constructed in the first third of the twentieth century and are residences of the same general building type and era (BHF 3, BHF 4, BHF 5, BHF 6, BHF 7, BHF 8, BHF 9 and BHF 13).
+BHFs pre-date 1900 (BHF 1, BHF 10, BHF 11, BHF 14, BHF 17, BHF 18, BHF 19 and BHF 20) and are related to agricultural settlement.
+Eight field-identified built heritage features were constructed in the first third of the twentieth century and are residences of the same general building type and era (BHF 3, BHF 4, BHF 5, BHF 6, BHF 7, BHF 8, BHF 9 and BHF 13).
 These houses represent the first suburban infill of rural agricultural lands in the early twentieth century.
 Also of interest is Branch 594 of the Royal Canadian Legion (BHF 2) which was constructed in the early 1960s.